jefferyYu/Learning-Sentence-Embeddings-for-cross-domain-sentiment-classification/README.md

 ## II.
 Evaluation

-   For evaluation, we treat every source-target domain pair as a task, and hence have 18 tasks (The first two are not considered since they are both from movie domains).
+   - For evaluation, we treat every source-target domain pair as a task, and hence have 18 tasks (The first two are not considered since they are both from movie domains).

-   In our experiments, we use a Transductive Learning setting.
+   - In our experiments, we use a Transductive Learning setting.
 That is, we use the unlabeled data from both the development set and the test set in the target domain to train our model, and we only tune parameters on the development set in the target domain.

-   For example, assume that the task is MV2->LT,
+   - Example: assume that the task is MV2->LT.
 During training stage, we will use labeled data from MV2 (i.e., stsa.binary.txt), and unlabeled data from LT (i.e., laptop.txtdev and laptop.txttest).
-Note that we cannot make use of labels from LT during training stage
+Note that we cannot make use of labels from LT during training stage.
 During test stage, we will use the trained model to tune on the development set (i.e., laptop.txtdev), and apply the best tuned model to test on the test set (i.e., laptop.txttest)

 ## III.
 Code